Corinne Bailey Rae

-Corinne Jacqueline Bailey Rae (/kəˈrɪn/; née Bailey; born 26 February 1979) is an English singer and songwriter.
+Corinne Jacqueline Bailey Rae (/kəˈrɪn/; née Bailey; born 26 February 1979) is a British singer and songwriter.
 She is best known for her 2006 single "Put Your Records On".
 Bailey Rae was named the number-one predicted breakthrough act of 2006 in an annual BBC poll of music critics, Sound of 2006.
 She released her debut album, Corinne Bailey Rae, in February 2006, and became the fourth female British act in history to have her first album debut at number one.
 The album has sold over four million copies.
 In 2007, Bailey Rae was nominated for three Grammy Awards and three Brit Awards, and won two MOBO Awards.
 In 2008, she won a Grammy Award for Album of the Year (for her work as a featured artist in Herbie Hancock's River: The Joni Letters).

 Bailey Rae released her second album, The Sea, on 26 January 2010, after a hiatus of almost three years.
 It was produced by Steve Brown and Steve Chrisanthou (who produced her debut album in 2006).
 She was nominated for the 2010 Mercury Prize for Album of the Year.
 In 2012, she won a Grammy Award for Best R&B Performance for "Is This Love" (a cover of the Bob Marley and the Wailers song of the same name).
 Bailey Rae was married to fellow musician Jason Rae from 2001 until his death from an accidental overdose of methadone and alcohol in 2008; she channelled the grief of his loss into her music.

 On 26 February 2016, Bailey Rae announced her third album, The Heart Speaks in Whispers, which was released on 13 May 2016.
 The Heart Speaks in Whispers debuted at No. 2 on Billboard's R&B chart.